 While the transformation of water or other liquids into vapor normally requires great heat, the transformation of these liquids into vapor is accomplished through an adiabatic process, which means the change in state of the liquids was accomplished without any kind of heat energy being used at all.

-- Helps humidify the air.
+- Humidifies the air.
 This type of diffusion creates a lovely mist that helps to humidify the air and features the gentle sound of trickling water.

 - Very little oil is diffused.
 Because this type of diffuser needs a large amount of water compared to oil to create the mist, only a small fraction of the mist is actually essential oil, and it depends solely on the air current already in the room to disperse the mist throughout the room.

 - Typically needs cleaning often.
-If the oil is placed in the base of the diffuser with the water, there is the potential for the oil to build up on the ultrasonic disc (the silver disc that vibrates and creates the mist).
-If oil builds up on this disc, causing the disc to be unable to vibrate quickly, the result may be a burnt-out motor in the diffuser.
+If the oil is placed in the base of the diffuser with the water, there is the potential for the oil to build up on the ultrasonic disc (the silver disc that vibrates to create the mist).
+If oil builds up on this disc, causing the disc to be unable to vibrate quickly, this may result in a burned-out motor in the diffuser.
 However, this can be avoided by frequently cleaning the ultrasonic disc by dipping a cotton swab in rubbing alcohol and gently scrubbing the disc.